 US Natural Gas Inventory Hits a Record 4 Trillion Cubic Feet

-ETFs such as the PowerShares DB Energy ETF (DBE) and the PowerShares DWA Energy Momentum ETF (PXI) are also affected by the uncertainty in the oil and gas market.
+Volatility also affects ETFs such as the PowerShares DB Energy ETF (DBE) and the PowerShares DWA Energy Momentum ETF (PXI).

 Browse this series on Market Realist: